-- Azure SQL Data Warehouse: A cloud-based, scale-out database capable of processing massive volumes of data, both relational and non-relational.
+- Azure Synapse Analytics (previously called SQL Data Warehouse): A cloud-based, scale-out database capable of processing massive volumes of data, both relational and non-relational.
 Built on a massively parallel processing (MPP) architecture, SQL Data Warehouse can handle any enterprise workload.
 As you integrate and analyze, the data warehouse will become the single version of truth your business can count on for insights.

 - Azure Analysis Services: The SaaS version of the on premises Analysis Services models.
 Its one of the newest additions to the cloud stack.
 At the time of writing, this offering is in preview and only supports SSAS Tabular models.
 It allows you to combine data from multiple data sources, define metrics, and secure your data in a single, trusted tabular semantic data model.
 The data model provides and easier and faster way for users to browse massive amounts of data for ad-hoc data analysis.

-- Azure HDInsight: A fully managed, full-spectrum, open-source analytics service for enterprises.
-HDInsight is a cloud service that makes it easy, fast, and cost-effective to process massive amounts of data.
-It runs based on popular open source frameworks, including Apache Hadoop, Spark, and Kafka, and supports a broad range of scenarios, like extract, transform, and load (ETL); data warehousing; machine learning; and IoT.
+- Azure Databricks: A fully managed Spark environment to run a Unified Analytics Platform.
+Azure Databricks offers Databricks running on Azure Cloud resources and makes it easy, fast, and cost-effective to process massive amounts of data for both data engineering and data science.
+Databricks runs based on he popular open source framework of Spark and supports a broad range of scenarios, like extract, transform, and load (ETL), real-time streaming, delta, data warehousing and machine learning development

 - Azure Batch: A fully managed compute management environment where data scientists & engineers can initiate parallel jobs across thousands of VMs.
 It’s a service particularly interested for repetitive parallelizable jobs where on-demand compute is required.
 Scripts can be written in R and Python and support is there for any open source framework.